Christianity in Africa: Early Middle Ages: After the Islamic conquest of North Africa

-There are reports that the Roman Catholic faith persisted in the region from Tripolitania (present-day western Libya) to present-day Morocco for several centuries after the completion of the Arab conquest by 700.
+After the Arab conquest of North Africa (around 700 AD), Roman Catholicism continued to persist in the regions from Tripolitania (western Libya) to Morocco for several centuries.
 A Christian community is recorded in 1114 in Qal'a in central Algeria.
-There is also evidence of religious pilgrimages after 850 to tombs of Catholic saints outside the city of Carthage, and evidence of religious contacts with Christians of Muslim Spain.
-In addition, calendar reforms adopted in Europe at this time were disseminated amongst the indigenous Christians of Tunis, which would have not been possible had there been an absence of contact with Rome.
+There is also evidence of religious pilgrimages after 850 to tombs of Catholic saints outside the city of Carthage, and evidence of religious contacts with the Christians of al Andalus.
+In addition, calendar reforms adopted in Europe during these eras were disseminated among indigenous Christians in Tunis, which would have been improbable without contact with Rome.

 High Middle Ages: Decline and first missions

-Local Christians came under pressure when the Muslim regimes of the Almohads and Almoravids came into power, and the record shows demands made that the local Christians of Tunis convert to Islam.
-There are reports of Christian inhabitants and a bishop in the city of Kairouan around 1150 AD - a significant event, since this city was founded by Arab Muslims around 680 AD as their administrative center after their conquest.
-A letter in Catholic Church archives from the 14th century shows that there were still four bishoprics left in North Africa, admittedly a sharp decline from the over four hundred bishoprics in existence at the time of the Arab conquest.
+Local Christians came under pressure when the Almohads and Almoravids came into power, and records show demands made that the local Christians of Tunis convert to Islam.
+There are reports of Christian inhabitants and a bishop in the city of Kairouan around 1150 AD – a significant event, since this city was founded by Arab Muslims around 680 AD as their administrative center after their conquest.
+A letter in Catholic Church archives from the 14th century shows that there were still four bishoprics in North Africa, admittedly a sharp decline from the more than 400 bishoprics in existence at the time of the Arab conquest.
 The Almohad Abd al-Mu'min forced the Christians and Jews of Tunis to convert in 1159.
 Ibn Khaldun hinted at a native Christian community in 14th century in the villages of Nefzaoua, south-west of Tozeur.
 These paid the jizyah and had some people of Frankish descent among them.
 Berber Christians continued to live in Tunis and Nefzaoua in the south of Tunisia up until the early 15th century, and in the first quarter of the 15th century texts state that the native Christians of Tunis, though much assimilated, extended their church, perhaps because the last Christians from all over the Maghreb had gathered there.
 However, they were not in communion with the Catholic Church.
 The community of Tunisian Christians existed in the town of Tozeur up to the 18th century.

 Another group of Christians who came to North Africa after being deported from Islamic Spain were called the Mozarabs.
 They were recognised as forming the Moroccan Church by Pope Innocent IV.